What is a Website Code Audit? Why Does it Matter?

-When considering working with a new agency to make some changes to your website, one crucial step is to perform a website code audit.
+If you are considering updating and your website, one crucial step is to perform a website code audit.

 Imagine you are taking your car to a new mechanic.
 If the same person or repair shop has worked on your car for years, then the new mechanic needs to do an assessment of what is happening.

 As the owner, you want to be able to give the mechanic as much information as possible, such as mileage, maintenance logs, service dates, etc. And of course, the mechanic will also take a look ‘under the hood’ to see any problems for themselves.

 What Do Developers Look at During a Code Audit?

 Every website (and computer) needs to be instructed what to do, and it processes one instruction at a time.
 Even though it does this extremely quickly (and sometimes in parallel), it is still done in a sequence.
 Developers create these sequenced instructions for websites in the form of code.

 However, programming languages and protocols are constantly changing.
 Platforms and frameworks continue to evolve.
 Security needs for websites change over the years.
 The most popular languages today may not always be relevant within a few years.

 Every website is defined by each developer’s preferences, and that influences the way the code is written.
 Developers will often refactor (rewrite) or add new code to the website.
 If over time, different people or different companies work on the same website, things can get a little complicated.

 Can’t New Code Be Built on Top of Existing Code?

 Think about building an extension to a home – you can’t just build on another room without understanding the initial foundations.
 The code in a website is very similar.